- Search The Registry

 *Cornbread Harris was born on this date in 1927.
 He is a Black musician and composer.

 Born James Samuel Harris in Chicago, he was one of two children of James and Claudine Harris.
 The death of both his parents at the age of 3 left him and his younger sister as orphans.
 Intensifying his anguish, Harris’s legs were deformed.
 He was sent to Gillette Children’s Hospital in St. Paul, Minnesota for treatment.
 The doctors broke his legs and put them in casts to correct them, total rehabilitation took over a year.
-Because of this he had a late start in school where he did very well in his academics.
+Because of this, he had a late start in school where he did very well academically.

-He and his younger sister were shuffled from one foster home to another, until at the age of 11 or 12 when his grandparents took them.
-With his grandparents, life became more stable and Harris got his first chance at playing piano.
+He and his younger sister were moved from one foster home to another, until at the age of 11 or 12 when his grandparents took them.
+With his grandparents, life became more stable and Harris got his first chance at playing the piano.
 His grandmother paid for his early lessons.
-Cornbread attended two or three lessons, before he started spending the money on candy and handing the candy out to his buddies.
+Cornbread attended two or three lessons before he started spending the money on candy and handing the candy out to his buddies.
 He only got away with it for a couple of months before his grandparents caught him.
 Though he was more interested in playing sports after school he learned enough to play in front of family.